noopys/brainbuffs/README.md

 The styling of the components is mostly done as CSS in JS styling in the React components.

-## Version Control
+## Version Control and Package Management

 The version control system used is Git.
 The Git repository is linked to an AWS Amplify CI/CD pipeline so any commits to the repository automatically deploy to the website.
+NPM is used for package management.